Since, I've switched to Awesome WM, I've been meaning to find a way to lock my X session.

 How I did it

-The way I approached this is by using scrot to take a screenshot, then use imagemagick to apply a Gaussian blur, finally run i3lock using the modified image
+The way I approached this is by using scrot to take a screenshot, then use imagemagick to apply a Gaussian blur, finally run i3lock using the modified image as the background.

 Create a new file